Rights group says Arab bombings killed dozens of Yemeni civilians

 “The civilians still living there can do little to protect themselves from the air attacks, which add to their daily suffering.”

-In the deadliest incident, an air strike on a cultural center and neighboring house killed 27 members of same family, including 17 children.
+In the deadliest incident, an air strike on a cultural center and neighbouring house killed 27 members of same family, including 17 children.

 The researchers said that Houthi fighters had positioned anti-aircraft guns in some civilian districts.